UsabilityEngineering/bracket-maker/README.md

 **Executive Summary**

 * Researched competitors using heuristic analysis
-  * The heuristic analysis will help with improving where competitors did bad and recognizing what competitors did right
+  + The heuristic analysis will help with improving where competitors did bad and recognizing what competitors did right
-* Designed wireframes and prototypes of initial website design
+* Collaborated and came up with personas and scenarios for website
-  + Collaborated and came up with personas and scenarios for website
+  + Personas and Scenarios help decide what is the optimal and core functionality of the website for our given target user
 * Designed wireframes and prototypes of initial website design
   + Wireframes and prototypes help with the visualization and building of website given heuristic and personas/scenarios